xaprb/story/exampleSite/content/slides/apron/index.md

 ---
 # The Apron Theme for RemarkJS

-Apron is a _layout_ theme for RemarkJS.
+Apron is a CSS framework for RemarkJS.
+It defines slide classes that:

-- It defines slide classes that set the position of content.
+- Set the position of content.
-- Some sizing is also set.
+- Format and position images.
+- Create common slide layouts without special markup.
+- Establish a type scale for font sizes, line heights, etc.

+Apron's goals:

 - It does _not_ deal with typefaces or colors.
 (Ignore the browser-default font sizes in this presentation; they're not the point.)
 - Apron's goal: _zero_ non-Markdown markup other than slide classes.